DjebbZ/react-meetup-data-flow/README.md

 Note that this repo is written using JSX and ES6 (ES2015) then transpiled to ES5 with Babel and Browserify.
 Feel free to use ES6 or node-style modules since Browserify supports both.

+## Branches

+Each style of data flow/state management strategy is in its own branch.
+Below are the branches name and a description of what's inside.
+To switch, run `git checkout [branch-name]`.

+* `base` : Base implementation, classical top-down/bottom-up flow.

 ## License

 The MIT License.